mdayaram/gochallenge/README.md

 in the kitchen, each one working on their own order.

-One obvious variation to this approach would be to start off by hiring a fixed number of waiters at the start of the restaurant's opening and only have them taking orders and cooking jello.
+One obvious variation to this approach would be to start off by hiring a fixed number of waiters at the start of the restaurant's opening.
+If an order comes in, it would only be serviced once one of our waiters becomes available to receive it.

 *What new constraints are imposed on our system given this new variation?*
 Think about what problems from above this variation solves.
 Are any new